 A patient who meets the requirements above will be prescribed aid-in-dying medication only if:

 To use the medication, the patient must be able to ingest it on their own.
 A doctor or other person who administers the lethal medication may face criminal charges.

-In addition, the patient may not make the request for aid-in-dying medication in an advance health care directive, durable power of attorney, or through the patient’s power of attorney.
+In addition, the patient may not make the request for aid-in-dying medication in an advance health care directive or a durable medical power of attorney, or through the patient's power of attorney.

 You can read the full text of Utah's End of Life Options Act on the Utah legislature's website.

 To find out more about the history and current status of death with dignity laws in the United States, visit the website of the Death With Dignity National Center.